Mystogam/Mystogam/README.md

 ## 🌟 Goal

-> **I aspire to create AI tools that empowers both indie and AAA developers to craft better, more intuitive gaming experiences.**
+> **I aspire to create AI tools that empowers both indie and AAA developers to craft better, more intuitive gaming experiences for all.**
 > One day, I want to be at the frontier where creativity, code, and intelligent systems meet to shape the future of gaming.

 ---